 While on the flanks strikers can expect runs from attacking midfielders, central midfielders and sometimes even defensive midfielders looking for an opportunity to collect a pass for a setup play or shot at goal.
 Forwards also see cleverer in terms of positioning themselves for crosses and passes just outside and in the penalty box.
 This is a great for one touch shot opportunities or shots a goal following a small skills move to elude defenders.

 The biggest gameplay adjustment that we had to make in FIFA 18 was in terms of defense.
 Defenses that work as cohesive units of three to five players made a splash in FIFA 17.
 This continues in FIFA 18 with defenders working together to anticipate and intercept passes.
 Indeed defense in FIFA 18 is all about breaking up plays and less about individual man-on-man defendant.
 Man on man defending now seems more difficult than before.
 In the past we had the option of pressing the X button on defense and winning the ball probably at least 50% of the time.
-We also had the very effective option of pressing the square button and man on man situations down the pitch to do a body block or shirt pool.
+We also had the very effective option of pressing the square button and man on man situations down the pitch to do a body block or shirt pull.
 In FIFA 18 the X button tackle probably only works about 25% of the time.
 The square button body block success rate is down to roughly 50-50.
 You’ve now got to carefully plan your defensive and defensive strategies to match your opponent.
 This is quite gratifying when your game plan works.
 When it doesn’t you have to go back to the drawing board and rethink your strategies.
 Either way it does make for some good game play entertainment particularly when defenses are under siege from superior attacking teams.
 Desperate last-minute defending can be the order of the day with 10 players back in the box on defense.

 FIFA 18 continues the series’ magnificent run that began with FIFA 10 some seven years ago.
 Evolution and constant small improvements are thankfully the order of the day for the folks at EA Sports.
 No matter how much you play the game you will find yourself returning to it time and time again.
 Win the Premier League has Manchester City or Manchester United and it won’t be enough.
 You’ll have another run at it as a lesser team such as Crystal Palace Everton or even a newly-promoted team such Huddersfield Town.